Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 Key Papers:
 * [End to End Learning for Self Driving Cars (Nvidia 2016)](https://arxiv.org/abs/1604.07316) Nvidia trains a self driving car using an end to end convolutional neural network.
 It is trained directly from human driving footage.
 They also do neat tricks with using three cameras that view the road from different angles (see berkeley course above for explanation)
 * [Deep Imitation Learning for Complex Manipulation Tasks from Virtual Reality Teleoperation](https://arxiv.org/abs/1710.04615) Berkeley crew uses Virtual Reality Gear for Imitation Learning.
+They are now scaling this at their startup.

 # Model Based Reinforcement Learning
 At a high level, you use a model of the enviroment (continuous or discrete) to do some sort of planning or simulation in order to generate your policy.